Cyfrin/chain-tools/README.md

-# Gas Tools
+# Chain Tools

 ## About

-Gas Tools is a Next.js application that provides essential Ethereum utilities for developers and users.
+Chain Tools is a Next.js application that provides essential Ethereum utilities for developers and users.
 It features a gas estimator for calculating transaction costs across multiple chains, a wei converter for seamless unit conversions, and a fee leaderboard for comparing costs across different blockchains.

 **Features:**
 - **Gas Estimator**: Calculate transaction costs with real-time ETH prices and gas prices across Ethereum, Arbitrum, Optimism, and zkSync Era